hupfdule/push.vim/README.md

 *push.vim* is a plugin to push text in the current line to a "push stop" in a line above the current one (called a reference line).
-Its purpose is to align text with the text in some line above.
+Its purpose is to align text with the text in some line above (or below).

-Depending on the actual function a "push stop" may either be the beginning of a word or the end of the last word of a line.
+Depending on the actual function a "push stop" may either be the beginning of a word or the end of a word in a reference line.

 To find a "push stop" this plugin looks in the lines above the current one until it finds a push stop that is further to the right than the cursor (or